Step Into the Magic – Wyldwood RenFest 2026 Tickets Are Now on Sale!

 Performance areas will have sensory-friendly viewing zones where possible.

-🐕 Assistance Dogs Welcome
+🐕 Assistance Animals Welcome

-Assistance dogs are welcome throughout the festival.
+Assistance animals are welcome throughout most of the festival.

 Water stations for service animals will be provided.